Bayer Leverkusen travel to Manchester, having lost only two matches in all competitions since Kasper Hjulmand took charge in September.

 Watch: All of Patrik Schick's Bundesliga goals

-In addition to what Schick brings to the table, the experience and goals of left-back Alejandro Grimaldo and midfielder Jonas Hofmann have been key to Leverkusen's smooth transition to a new era on Hjulmand's watch.
+In addition to what Schick brings to the table, the experience and goals of left-back Alejandro Grimaldo and midfielder Jonas Hofmann have been key to Leverkusen's smooth transition into a new era under Hjulmand.

-Just ask the likes of Christian Kofane, Ibrahim Maza, Ernest Poku, Jarell Quansah and Malik Tillman - youngsters getting minutes and thriving at the BayArena.
-Add the more seasoned Loïc Badé to the equation, and it's little wonder Hjulmand's charges are among Bundesliga leaders Bayern Munich's closest pursuers approaching the halfway stage of the campaign.
+They have adied the growth of Christian Kofane, Ibrahim Maza, Ernest Poku, Jarell Quansah and Malik Tillman - youngsters not only getting minutes, but thriving at the BayArena.
+It's little wonder Hjulmand's charges are among Bundesliga leaders Bayern Munich's closest pursuers approaching the halfway stage of the campaign.

 Watch: Leverkusen's rising stars